 - capital allowances – you can claim capital allowances for plant and machinery which is used for the maintenance, repair or management of the property

-- losses from previous year – if your property made a loss the previous year, you can set the amount of the loss off against the income in the following year
+- losses from previous year – if your property made a loss the previous year, you can set the amount of the loss off against the income until it has been fully used

 Other property income information

 If you can’t collect a defaulted payment having taken reasonable steps to enforce the payment or waive it to avoid hardship to your tenant you can treat the income as if you were not entitled to it.